- Exposure: 1/15th second @ f/16

 Perfect for any season.

 Located in eastern Kentucky, a chance for snow in the winter months is possible, but one can certainly count on a stunningly green spring as well as summer!
 Additionally, an amazingly colorful autumn landscape is almost always guaranteed.
 Lockegee Rock offers a 360-degree view of the Daniel Boone National Forest with many interesting foreground subjects along the way to ensure your image pops off the charts.
-Lockegee Rock offers versatility while providing a photographer the perfect canvas for sculpting a powerful image.
+Lockegee Rock offers versatility while providing a photographer with the perfect canvas for sculpting a powerful image.

 Graffiti on Lockegee Rock.